-This Cheesy Potato Casserole with Diced Potatoes and chicken, is a hearty, filling, and easy homemade casserole dish.
-We’ve got bacon, we’ve got cheese, we’ve got enough potatoes to keep you satisfied to breakfast.
+This Chicken and Potato Casserole is hearty, filling, and easy homemade casserole dinner dish.
+We’ve got bacon, we’ve got cheese, we’ve got enough potatoes to keep you satisfied overnight till breakfast.

-Call it a main dish or a side dish, this dish is simply delicious.
+Call it a main dish or a side dish, and this potato and chicken bake recipe is carb-loaded and delicious.